krp97/Binary_Trees/README.md

 * Red and Black Tree

 ------------------
-This file you're seeing is not in it's final form.
+The file you're seeing is not in it's final form.
 Next update planned on 06-08-2018.